Actions & Progress

 — David H. Perlmutter, MD

-Executive Vice Chancellor and Dean
+Executive Vice Chancellor for Medical Affairs

 The Senior Leadership Committee for Diversity and Inclusion has five areas of focus: